If you have any information regarding criminal activity, please contact Crimestoppers. It is completely anonymous, and you may receive a cash reward!

 The department is always looking for individuals who are eager to serve in their community.
 If you are interested in joining our team, you can apply here.

-The Citizens' Academy is a chance for citizens to get an inside look at how the BPD works.
-You will learn how to collect evidence, use Radar guns, hear from the Chief, drive a patrol vehicle, and more.
-Registration is open for the Fall 2018 class.
+The Community Academy is a chance for citizens to get an inside look at how the BPD works.
+You will learn how to collect evidence, use Radar guns, hear from Chief Smythe, and drive a patrol vehicle.
+We are always taking applications for our next session.

 We offer a ride-along program to Burlington residents.
 The program allows citizens to accompany patrol officers while on duty so they may get a glimpse into what it is like to patrol the City of Burlington.